cvdlab-projects/webindex/FinalProject/final_project.md

     print "avg points per cluster:", tot_points/(docs-1) #-1: the tree of the model

 Notes:
-* The model-tree is created at the beginning of the algorithm and updates at cluster creation
+* The model-tree is created at the beginning of the algorithm and updated at the cluster creation
-* The cluster are saved in group on MongoDB (for efficiency)
+* The clusters are saved in group on MongoDB (for efficiency)